PanchoDP/laravel-fifo/README.md

 Laravel package for inventory management using FIFO (First In, First Out) methodology.

+> [!IMPORTANT]
+> Caution: This package is a work in progress and may not be production-ready.
+Use at your own risk.

 ## What is FIFO?

 FIFO (First In, First Out) is an inventory valuation method where the first items purchased are the first items sold.
 This method is essential for: